Australia's modern swimmers and ocean baths

 After the war, an increased coastal population led to declining coastal water quality.
 Chlorinated freshwater pools came to seem more appealing than polluted ocean baths.
 By 1949, ocean baths were no longer seen as acceptable for elite swimming competitions.

-The passion for ocean swimming continues even in the winter by a small minority, with groups such as the Bondi Icebergs continuing to swim all year around.
+The passion for ocean swimming continues even in the winter for a small minority, such as the Bondi Icebergs group, which swims all year around.

 The image of Australian Crawl as fun-loving, sun-worshipping, playboy musicians radiating a healthy aura and rebellious charm did much to instil a deep attraction and sense of loyalty into the band's many fans.